Urgent care services

 Our nearest UTC is based at Royal South Hants Hospital.
 The centre offers treatment, advice and information on a range of minor injuries, including minor burns, sprains and broken bones in arms, lower legs or feet.

 - Monday to Friday, 7.30am to 10pm

 - Weekends and bank holidays, 8am to 10pm

-NHS 111 is available 24 hours a day, 365 days a year.
-It is a fast and easy way to access medical help and advice.
+NHS 111 is a fast and easy way to access medical help and advice.
 All calls are free from landlines and mobile phones.

 - you need medical help fast, but it’s not a life threatening emergency